23 Best Things to Do in Rome, Italy (+Map of Top Sights)

 View from Pincio Terrace

-18. Bicycle on the Ancient Appian Way
+18. Bike the Ancient Appian Way

 Ancient Appian Way is one of the most special places to visit in Rome